John Kasich

 After leaving Congress, Kasich hosted Heartland with John Kasich on Fox News from 2001 to 2007 and served as managing director of the Lehman Brothers office in Columbus, Ohio.
 He ran for governor of Ohio in 2010, defeating Democratic incumbent Ted Strickland.
 He was re-elected in 2014, defeating Democratic challenger Ed FitzGerald by 30 percentage points.
 Kasich was term-limited and could not seek a third gubernatorial term in 2018; he was succeeded by fellow Republican Mike DeWine.

-Kasich ran for president again in 2016, finishing in third place in the Republican primaries behind Donald Trump and Ted Cruz.
+Kasich ran for president again in 2016, finishing in fourth place in the Republican primaries behind Donald Trump, Ted Cruz, and Marco Rubio.
 He won the primary in his home state of Ohio and finished second in New Hampshire.
 Kasich declined to support Trump as the Republican presidential nominee and did not attend the 2016 Republican National Convention, which was held in Ohio.
-In 2019, following the end of his second term as governor, Kasich joined CNN as a contributor.
-Kasich is known as one of Trump's most prominent critics within the Republican Party, and he endorsed Democratic presidential nominee Joe Biden for president in a speech at the 2020 Democratic National Convention.
+From 2019 to 2023, Kasich was a CNN contributor.
+Since March 2023, he has been an analyst on NBC News.
+Kasich is known as one of Trump's most prominent critics within the Republican Party, and endorsed Democratic presidential nominee Joe Biden for president in a speech at the 2020 Democratic National Convention.